isomerpages/moe-rgps/_contact-us/Getting Here.md

 ***Indiscriminate Parking***<br>
 Please do not park your cars indiscriminately along Hillcrest Road and Watten Rise during school dismissal.
 Indiscriminate parking makes traffic impassable and has resulted in a few near misses.
 LTA deploys officers to carry out ground enforcement of traffic rules and will issue summons to drivers who infringe the rules.
-Please refer to the attached advisory notice from LTA for more information.
+Please click here to read the attached advisory notice from LTA for more information.